taek105/taek105/README.eng.md

 </tr>

 <tr>
-<td>Fixed inconsistent propagation of dataset language settings to the image-description path during document parsing</td>
+<td>Fixed the dataset language setting to be consistently passed to the image description path of parsed documents</td>
 <td>

 [#17227](https://github.com/infiniflow/ragflow/pull/17227) `merged`